HardMax71/Integr8sCode/docs/operations/cicd.md

 uv run pytest tests/integration tests/unit -v
 ```

-For the full integration test experience, start the stack with `docker compose up -d --wait` which waits for all
+For the full integration test experience, start the stack with `docker compose up -d`, wait for the backend to be
-healthchecks to pass before returning.
-Then run pytest.
-Alternatively, use `./deploy.sh test` which handles startup,
+healthy, then run pytest.
+Alternatively, use `./deploy.sh test` which handles startup, health checks, testing, and
-testing, and cleanup automatically.
+cleanup automatically.
 The CI workflow's yq modifications aren't necessary locally since your environment
 likely has the expected configuration already.

 ## Workflow files